5 things to do to help you transition into retirement

 That’s the advice of psychologist Susan Krausse Whitbourne.
 She argues that ‘getting things in order before a planned major transition is one of the best ways to guarantee that all will work out when the time comes’.

-‘It’s known in the retirement literature that planning ahead, preferably for at least two years, will allow you to get through that significant life change without being devastated by loss of your work role.’
+‘It’s known in the retirement literature that planning ahead, preferably for at least two years, will allow you to get through that significant life change without being devastated by the loss of your work role.’

 Preparation also helps to put your mind into your retirement space.